 Wrinkled peas

-There are a number of different types of peas.
-The most common, the wrinkled or marrow fat pea, can be grown as small dwarf varieties or tall climbers reaching up to 6 feet.
+There are several different types of peas.
+The most common, the wrinkled or marrowfat pea, can be grown as small dwarf varieties or tall climbers reaching up to 6 feet.

-Wrinkled peas can also have different cropping times, from first earlies that take only 11 weeks to produce pods, to main crop peas taking up to 15 to 16 weeks to mature.
+Wrinkled peas can also have different cropping times, from first earlies that take only 11 weeks to produce pods to main crop peas that take up to 15 to 16 weeks to mature.

-Wrinkled peas are not hardy so you need to avoid any frosts.
+Wrinkled peas are not hardy, so you need to avoid any frost.
 Sow directly under a cloche or in modules under glass during March and April for a crop in June or July.
-For later crops sow up until the end of June.
+For later crops, show up until the end of June.

 Dwarf varieties will need a twig or cane for support, while taller climbing varieties will need a frame and net to grow.